background image

 Description

-The AOY AH OCEAN ROVER is conceived as a supremely adaptable platform, equally at home on extended cruising, remote exploration, scientific missions, and global charter in every latitude.
-A defining hallmark is the extensive use of glass, immersing owners and guests in the surrounding seascape and landscape at all times.
-The primary layout places a dedicated owner’s deck directly behind the wheelhouse, creating sweeping views throughout the owner’s suite and granting a large private aft terrace tailored to taste—from serene lounging to a fully appointed workout area.
-This terrace overlooks a vast tender deck engineered to carry a remarkably diverse fleet of craft and toys: a primary tender up to 32’ (9.5 m), a secondary tender up to 24’ (7.3 m), multiple small watercraft or even a submarine alongside smaller tenders.
-The deck is further prepared to accept a helicopter landing pad.
-With all watercraft launched, the boat deck transforms into a grand “beach” with effortless water access, while fold‑down glass balconies port and starboard cantilever gracefully over the sea.
+The AOY AH OCEAN ROVER is a supremely flexible platform, readily configured for extended cruising, remote exploration, scientific pursuits, and global charter operations across all hemispheres.
+A signature highlight is the extensive use of glass, enveloping owners and guests in an ever-present connection to the surrounding seascape.
+The primary layout features an owner’s deck positioned behind the wheelhouse, granting sweeping views from every area of the owner’s suite and opening to a large private aft deck that can be tailored for anything from lounging to a dedicated workout space.
+Overlooking a massive tender deck, this area accommodates a broad array of boats and toys, including a primary tender of up to 32’ (9.5 m), a secondary tender up to 24’ (7.3 m), a number of small watercraft or a submarine, and additional smaller tenders.
+The deck can also be configured for a helicopter landing pad.
+With the watercraft launched, the boat deck transforms into an expansive beach with easy water access, enhanced by fold-down glass balconies to port and starboard that extend out over the sea.

 Hull and house structure

-Bulkheads are arranged per the contract drawings and executed in steel corrugated plate or with properly sized stiffeners to comply with A.B.S. standards; all penetrations through watertight bulkheads are fitted strictly in accordance with A.B.S.
-Deck plating throughout meets or exceeds A.B.S. requirements, and where deck openings necessitate the elimination of stiffeners, the structure is headered with properly sized members to maintain integrity.
+Bulkheads are arranged as shown on the contract drawings and are of steel corrugated plate, or fitted with properly sized stiffeners to comply with A.B.S. standards.
+All penetrations through watertight bulkheads are installed strictly in accordance with A.B.S. requirements.

-Integral steel tanks within the hull carry fuel, water, and other specified liquids.
-Access manholes are fitted on tank tops, or on tank sides where tops are impractical, to facilitate inspection and cleaning, and are positioned to avoid compromising interior décor as per the Designer’s drawings.
-All tank vents above deck level are in 316L stainless steel.
-As specified in section 4.19, tanks are equipped with sight glasses or a dipstick and electronic monitoring.
+The hull incorporates integral steel tanks for fuel, water and other liquids as specified.
+Access manholes are fitted on tank tops, or on tank sides if tops are not practical, for the fuel tanks to facilitate inspection and cleaning; all other tanks have manholes on the top, or on the sides if a top location is not practical.
+Manhole locations are arranged so as not to detract from the decor in accommodation spaces as per the Designer’s drawings.
+Vents above deck level for all tanks are 316l stainless steel.
+Per section 4.19, tanks have sight glasses or dipstick and electronic monitoring.

 Major machinery & equipment